Value Stream Maps

 - Total Lead Time: The sum of lead time across all stages.

-- Total Work in Progress: The number of work items that are currently in progress.
+- Total Work Items in Progress: The number of work items that are currently in progress.

-Below the top-level metrics, you will find all of the process blocks you have created which include several metrics.
+Below the summarized metrics, you will find all of the process blocks you have created which include several metrics.
 Let’s take a look at the icons and metrics included in a process block:

-- This icon shows historical idle time, which represents the average time a work item spends in the waiting section at a specific stage.
+- Historical idle time, which represents the average time a work item spends in the waiting section at a specific stage.

-- This icon displays the current number of work items that are in a waiting status at a particular stage.
+- The current number of work items that are in a waiting status at a particular stage.

-- This icon shows the current number of work items that are in an active criteria in a process block.
+- The current number of work items that are in an active criteria in a process block.

-- This icon shows the current number of unique owners across all work items in the process block.
+- The current number of unique owners across all work items in the process block.

 - Lead time: The average time it takes for a work item to be completed in a process block + waiting time (historical).